sebastian-heinz/Arrowgene.DragonsDogmaOnline/docs/generic_quest_state_machine.md

 - A quest can spawn multiple processes
 - As each processes moves to the next state the block number is incrementd by 1
 - When a process is completed, the block number is incremented by 1 and the sequence number is set to 1.
+- A quest process state that only has result commands appears to be a terminal block (the client does not ask for another update)

 ## Details about the generic quest implementation

-To simplify the enabling of simple quests, the generic quest state machine executes everything within a single process.
-The state machine assumes the following steps
+To simplify the enabling of simple quests, the generic quest state machine allows simple quests to be defined in a single process.
+For mre complex tasks it is possible to use multiple processes.
+It is up to the quest writer to decide.

+The state machine assumes the following steps:

 ![](images/state-machine-general-steps.png)